Solo Female Travel in Europe.

 14. Be aware of the difference between “high” and “low” season.

+I’m sure you’ve already heard of high and low season.
 High season means higher prices, packed sites, great weather, and more chances to meet other travelers.
 Low season means saving your wallet, but shorter hours and fewer travelers are a reality.
 Decide which is more important to you before booking your vacation.

 15. Make sure the taxi driver uses the meter.

 Sadly, some locations have more “honest” taxi drivers than others.
 I always insist on using the meter if I can’t reserve a cab ahead of time.
 You don’t want to get hopelessly ripped off for no reason.
+I got ripped off in Prague, and I’m still pressed about it.
+Learn from my mistakes.

 16. Don’t be afraid to go out at night.

-I honestly don’t think it’s helpful to tell solo female travelers to stay indoors after the sun sets.
+Solo female travelers are understandably concerned about safety.
+I get it.
+I always ask myself whether or not something is “safe.”
+At the same time, though, I honestly don’t think it’s helpful to tell solo female travelers to stay indoors after the sun sets.
 Boooooooring.
 Go out.
 Enjoy the stars.
 Enjoy the city lights.
 Simply stay aware and smart.

 17. Bring a good guide book.